 6/8/20: Governor Mills released the plan for the 2020 summer, 'Keeping Maine Healthy', which can be found online, here.
 This plan would provide a couple different options for visitors coming into the State of Maine which would be confirmed via signing a Certificate of Compliance (awaiting the draft from the Mills administration).
 The first option would provide any guest coming into the State in Maine after July 1, 2020 to quarantine in their lodging establishment for the duration of their stay UP TO 14 days, meaning a 7-night rental would be permissible, but you would need to quarantine at the property and plan to bring provisionings for the duration of your stay (up to 14 days) unless from the states of NH, VT, or ME, which currently have no restrictions.
 Governor Mills and DECD Commissioner Johnson defined the quarantine as not being able to come in contact with the public i.e. dining at restaurants or going to the grocery store.
 However, visitors are encouraged to enjoy outdoor activities including walking, hiking, fishing, riding bikes, swimming, and all water activities.

 Reservations in 2022:

 - Grocery provisioning and planning social distancing activities or take out from restaurants can be arranged with our partner, Vanessa with Your Maine Concierge.

-- If you are vacationing in the Penobscot Bay Region (Belfast to St George), Craft Delivery Services is available for grocery pick up, restaurant take out, and other specialized deliveries.
+- If you are vacationing in the Penobscot Bay Region (Belfast to St George to Cushing to Searsmont), Craft Delivery Services is available for grocery pick up, restaurant take out, prescription pick-up, and other specialized deliveries.